open-way-learning/owl-handbook/introduction.md

-# OWL Handbook Introduction
+# OWL GitBook Introduction

 **Owner:** Director of Finance & Operations (DFO) – with input from all Directors
 **Audience:** All OWL staff, partners, and stakeholders

 ---
-## Handbook Overview & Disclaimers
+## Platform Overview & Disclaimers

 Welcome!
-The OWL Handbook is your guide to understanding who we are, how we work, and the values that drive our mission to transform education through learner-centered innovation.
-Whether you're a new employee, a long-time contributor, or an OWL Fellow, this document is designed to provide clear, transparent guidance on our policies, procedures, and organizational ethos.
+OWL's GitBook platform is your guide to understanding who we are, how we work, and the values that drive our mission to transform education through learner-centered innovation.
+Whether you're a new employee, a long-time contributor, or an OWL Fellow, this set of core documents is designed to be the codified source of truth that provides clear, transparent guidance about our essential organizational functions and ethos.

-Originally written when OWL was a team of one, this Handbook has evolved as we've grown—just like our culture.
-We realized early on that future team members wouldn't have the context of those early days.
-So we wrote it down, not as a rigid rulebook, but as a living, open-source narrative that distills the lessons, practices, and values we continue to refine together.
+Originally written when OWL was a team of one, this set of procedures, policies, templates, etc. has evolved along with our culture over the years as we've operated as a mission-driven nonprofit.
+We realized early on that future team members wouldn't have the benefit and context of those early days, so that's why we wrote it down - not as a rigid set of rules, but as a living, open-source narrative that distills the lessons, practices, and values that define who we are so that we can continue to refine them together as we grow.

-This Handbook exists to:
+The GitBook platform exists to:

 * Codify who we are and how we work, both internally and externally.
 * Reduce confusion and unnecessary interruptions by making information discoverable.